hipe/tmx/tan_man/doc/issues/021-the-document-entity-narrative.md

-that that something is a thing. the way we do this here is through a formal properties collection. note that thus far, we have accomplished the normalized described by inspecting *paritcular* "trios", that is, the tuple of 1) a formal property with 2) knowing whether we know or don't know its actual value and 3) if 2 is true, what that actual value is.
+that that something is a thing. the way we do this here is through a formal properties collection. note that thus far, we have accomplished the normalized described by inspecting *paritcular* qualified knownneses, that is, the tuple of 1) a formal property with 2) knowing whether we know or don't know its actual value and 3) if 2 is true, what that actual value is.

-having simply a list of "trios" can accomplish the normalizations described thus far, but depending on how the trio collection was built, its underlying set of formal properties may not reflect the complete set of formals for the particular (for e.g) action.
+having simply a list of qualified knownnesss can accomplish the normalizations described thus far, but depending on how the qualified knownness collection was built, its underlying set of formal properties may not reflect the complete set of formals for the particular (for e.g) action.